dttung79/todowidget/README.md

 ## Installation

 1. Install [Übersicht](http://tracesof.net/uebersicht/) if you haven't already.
-2. Download the `todo.coffee` file.
+2. Download the `todo.coffee` and `style.css` files.
-3. Move the file to your Übersicht widgets folder:
+3. Move the files to your Übersicht widgets folder:
    ```
    ~/Library/Application Support/Übersicht/widgets/
    ```